SteveBarnett/Remixing/_thinking/against-identity.md

 - If changing somebody’s mind requires you to change who they think they are, then what you need is not rational arguments but ways to undermine your opponents’ sense of self or - self-respect.
 - Identity stops the world from working together to solve its common problems.
 It also makes people vulnerable to misinformation, thus
 - reinforcing polarization by making each party feel like all the facts are on their side.
-- we often do not get as far as thinking about whether we can really imagine the beliefs we loudly profess to as actually being true.20
+- we often do not get as far as thinking about whether we can really imagine the beliefs we loudly profess to as actually being true.
 - Cultural outsiders tend to cope by going in one of two directions.
 Either they throw themselves into beating the indigenous at
 - their own game, rapidly mastering new techniques of status and identity, or they try to take advantage of their outside perspective to escape the game altogether.
 After a series - of embarrassing failures with the first strategy, I was left with the second.
 I believe the philosophers that I present here went the same way.
-- When we and our political rivals suddenly find ourselves in common difficulty, you might think that we could put aside our differences and find solidarity in a shared struggle. - But then we would lose our tribal identity: better to both lose as opposing sides than both win and risk merging into the people we have defined ourselves by hating.
+- When we and our political rivals suddenly find ourselves in common difficulty, you might think that we could put aside our differences and find solidarity in a shared struggle.
+- But then we would lose our tribal identity: better to both lose as opposing sides than both win and risk merging into the people we have defined ourselves by hating.
 Trying to hold onto things the way they are is a losing game.
 But love remains, because love can flow along with the ways that things change.
 Love is as supple as the world, and - the world’s transformations cannot erase it.
 Love is the opposite of identity and the secret to adaptation.
 - It is thoroughly inconsistent with egotism and ambition.
 - Rather than building profiles to fill the blank space of our fundamental indeterminacy, or hopelessly defying it as some existentialists suggest, we can make peace with this - indeterminacy.